Jobs at NICHD

 For additional information or questions about either position, please contact Dr. Karen Winer.
 Please provide a CV and letter of interest with inquiries for the permanent position.

-NICHD will use a global recruitment program to fill these vacancies.
+NICHD will use a global recruitment program to fill the full-time vacancies.
 These are not supervisory positions.
-Submissions will be accepted until applicants are selected.

 PPB supports research to improve the health of women before, during, and after pregnancy; reduce the number of preterm births and other complications; increase infant survival free from disease and disability; and ensure the long-term health of mothers and their children.
 Specifically, the branch supports grants, cooperative agreements, and contracts for research ranging from basic science to clinical trials.